ghall15/fiscalhistory/webpage/government_budget_constraint.rst

     P_t           &=& \mbox{Price level this period ($t$)} \\
     & & \mbox{i.e. the relative price of money in terms of goods}

-This additional term is called {\em seignorage} or the inflation tax.
+This additional term is called *seignorage* or the inflation tax.

 So the government budget constraint becomes